IanCarrasco/pytorch-lightning/docs/source/introduction_guide.rst

             return result

-Again, this is the same PyTorch code, except that it's organized by the LightningModule.
+Again, this is the same PyTorch code, except that it's organized by the :class:`~pytorch_lightning.core.LightningModule`.
 Now you can:

 Auto Logging
 ^^^^^^^^^^^^
-When we added the `TrainResult` in the return dictionary it went into the built-in tensorboard logger.
+When we added the :class:`~pytorch_lightning.core.step_result.TrainResult` in the return dictionary it went into the built-in tensorboard logger.
 But you could have also logged by calling:

 .. code-block:: python